swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 extension OutputSpan where Element: ~Copyable {
   /// Initialize this span's suffix by moving every element from the source.
+  ///
+  /// It is a precondition that the `OutputSpan` can contain every element of the source.
   @lifetime(self: copy self)
   public mutating func moveAppend(
     fromContentsOf source: inout OutputSpan<Element>
   )

   /// Initialize this span's suffix by moving every element from the source.
+  ///
+  /// It is a precondition that the `OutputSpan` can contain every element of the source.
   @lifetime(self: copy self)
   public mutating func moveAppend(
     fromContentsOf source: UnsafeMutableBufferPointer<Element>